stemeunier/bugprediction-fork/docs/populate.md

 # populate command

 The first step (it might take a while) is to populate the database with versions, issues and commits.
-The repository will be cloned into a temporary folder and we will checkout all versions in order to generate code metrics.
-You can run this command in many times as it will only amend the database with latest changes.
+The repository will be cloned into a temporary folder and it will check all versions out in order to generate code metrics.
+You can run this command multiple times later on as it will only amend the database with latest changes.

     python main.py populate